RyanPyro/web102_prework/README.md

 The following **required** functionality is completed:

 * [ ] The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [ ] The Stats section includes information about the total contributions and dollars raised, as well as the top two most funded games.
 * [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
 * [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
 * [ ] I have made a search bar that notifies the user whether the game is available.

 ## Video Walkthrough